marcowilliam/HaskellArduino/README.md

 # Haskell Arduino

-A project done to start to learn the functional programming with Haskell and Arduino for the course Programming Paradigms of University of Brasília.
+A project done to start learning the functional programming with Haskell and Arduino for the Programming Paradigms course of the University of Brasília.